toolleeo/cli-apps/README.md

 * [lftp](https://lftp.yar.ru/) - "Sophisticated ftp/http client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
 * [Magic Wormhole](https://github.com/warner/magic-wormhole) - The program allows transfer arbitrary-sized files and directories (or short pieces of text) from one computer to another The two endpoints are identified by using identical human-readable codes.
 * [OnionShare](https://onionshare.org/) - "An open source tool that lets you securely and anonymously share a file of any size."
-* [qr-filetransfer](https://github.com/sdushantha/qr-filetransfer) - Transfer files over WiFi between your computer and your smartphone from the terminal
+* [qr-filetransfer](https://github.com/sdushantha/qr-filetransfer) - Transfer files over WiFi between your computer and your smartphone from the terminal.
 * [qrcp](https://www.linuxuprising.com/2020/07/qrcp-transfer-files-between-desktop-and.html) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
 * [rsync](https://download.samba.org/pub/rsync/rsync.html) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.